isaacoselukwue/ExtensionsLibrary/README.md

 The fileToBase64 streamer

 4. The GenerateRandomNtokens.
 It is a cryptographically pseudo-random generator I use for generating tokens, otp etc. Available with ascii and numeric.

+Interested in using the Library, head over to nuget via this link: https://www.nuget.org/packages/Ose.ExtensionsLibrary.
+Also via CLI: Install-Package Ose.ExtensionsLibrary -Version 1.0.4